urbainvaes/vim-ripple/README.md

 | `g:ripple_enable_mappings` | `1`       | Whether to enable default mappings  |
 | `g:ripple_highlight`       | `DiffAdd` | Highlight group                     |

-To disable highlighting the code chunk sent to the REPL, simply `let g:ripple_highlight = ""`.
+To disable highlighting of code chunks sent to the REPL, simply `let g:ripple_highlight = ""`.
 Highlighting works only when the plugin [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) is installed.

 ## License